Provided by Peter A Pfohl

 Mr. Pfohl is a Partner with a focus in railroad transportation law.
 Mr. Pfohl has represented numerous clients, including railroad shippers and receivers, public entities, and short line railroads, on a variety of railroad regulatory adjudications, rulemakings, and proceedings, federal and state court litigation, alternative dispute resolution, contractual matters, preemption, railroad/customer liability issues, safety regulations, and railroad and rail line acquisitions.

-Mr. Pfohl is a member of the Board and past President of the Association of Transportation Law Professionals.
+Mr. Pfohl is an ex officio member of the Board and past President of the Association of Transportation Law Professionals.

 “Who Should Pay for Agency Adjudication?
 A Study of $200,000 Filing Fees at the Surface Transportation Board,” 25 Transp.
 L.J.
 57 (1997).

 “Congressional Review of Agency Rulemaking: the 104th Congress and the Salvage Timber Directive,” 14 J. L. & Pol.
 1 (1998).